 SafeDineOC Restaurant Program

-As part of the SafeDineOC Restaurant Program, the Orange County Board of Supervisors has allocated $10 million in Federal CARES Act funding to support local restaurants that are safely reopening.
+As part of the SafeDineOC Restaurant Program, the Orange County Board of Supervisors allocated $10 million in Federal CARES Act funding to support local restaurants in safely reopening.

 Free Floor Plan Software Can Help Small Businesses Impacted by COVID-19